Alexis-Marion/MitoPhy/README.md

 <p align="justify"> MitoPhy is a visual interface written in python 3 for Unix computers dedicated to sequence management and molecular phylogenetics.
 The purpose of MitoPhy is to provide a quick and efficient way to build phylogenies de novo.
 I created the general idea for MitoPhy during my Master's internship in 2022.
 I was asked to build a large phylogeny using mainly mitochondrial genes for more than 350 species.
 No sequences were already available in my lab, so I relied on using NCBI's GENBANK.
 However the task was a bit too overwhelming for me and before this internship, I had no genuine idea of how Genbank works.
 I asked myself several questions such as: what is a "good" sequence: is it a long one, a well-attributed one, or a contamination-free one?
 To make it simple, all of the above.
 But since my time was limited, I could not simply examine each possible gene for each species more than 5200 times and look for these criteria.
 Moreover, with such a large number, human errors can happen easily.
 So I decided to build a pipeline with several programs and scripts, making this task easier.
 Six months after and the first version is complete, with numerous options included and an in-built visual interface. </p>

+<p align="justify"> Mitophy mainly rely on taking actions on directory recursively, meaning that when proposed to select a direcotry, the user should *most of the time* choose to create a new one.
+Otherwise the built-in loop in the programm can go out of hand, and cause several issues.
+In doubt work only with pristine clear directories or kill the process in the terminal. </p>

-Many programs used in MitoPhy were not developed by me such as muscle (Edgar, 2004), IQ-TREE (Minh et al., 2020) as well as python pacakges : module Bio (Cock et al., 2009), pandas (McKinney, W. et al., 2010), so please cite each of them when using the associated function.
-If you have any questions/requests feel free to ask me at my Github.
+<p align="justify"> Many programs used in MitoPhy were not developed by me such as muscle (Edgar, 2004), IQ-TREE (Minh et al., 2020) as well as python pacakges : module Bio (Cock et al., 2009), pandas (McKinney, W. et al., 2010), so please cite each of them when using the associated function.
+If you have any questions/requests feel free to ask me at my Github. </p>

 ## 2 Installation

 MitoPhy is a standalone program, as such, no prerequisites are needed.
+Mac and Linux (Ubuntu/Debian) are distributed and can be respectively be obtained at my figshare repository or here.

+### 2.1 MitoPhy for Mac

+MitoPhy for Mac OS can be obtained at "".
+MitoPhy.app is a bundled app that can be used like any other app from the App Store.
+However this distribution do not display the terminal, as such bugs are hardly tracked down.
+To counteract this, the user can enter manually inside the MitoPhy.app and locate the MitoPhy executable file (MitoPhy/Contents/MacOS/MitoPhy).
+This procedure is quite handly as it can help you to keep tracks on long procedure, such as phylogenetic reconstruction.

+### 2.2 MitoPhy for Linux

+MitoPhy for Linux can be downloaded right here.
+I recommend to install MitoPhy on the $HOME directory.
+(ADDING MITOPHY TO PATH)

 ## 3 Download manager